Pura Vida Surfing in Costa Rica

 Pacific Coast - Surfing in Tamarindo and Playa Grande

 Playa Tamarindo is the surf mecca on the Pacific Coast and is at the top of the list on every surfer’s journey to Costa Rica.
 Tamarindo was featured in the cult surfing movies Endless Summer I and II.
-Tamarindo boasts great waves in its wide bay and also offers convenient access all the renowned waves featured in Endless Summer II, including Roca Bruja or Witch's Rock, Ollies Point, Playa Negra, Playa Avellanas, and Playa Grande (actually situated in the same Bay as Playa Tamarindo, but separated from it by an estuary).
+Tamarindo boasts great waves in its wide bay and also offers convenient access all the renowned waves featured in Endless Summer II, including Roca Bruja or Witch's Rock, Ollies Point, Playa Negra, Playa Avellanas, Playa Langosta and Playa Grande (both actually being situated in the same Bay as Playa Tamarindo, but separated from it by an estuary).

 And there's lots to keep you busy you after a great day of surfing.
 Bustling Tamarindo has excellent restaurants, hotels, shopping, bars, nightlife, and activities to suit every taste and budget.
 Golfing, quad tours, sport fishing, sailing, eco-tours, horseback riding and diving are other popular Gold Coast pursuits, so if you travel with non-surfers, the North Pacific coast has something for everyone.
 For nervous swimmers, there are many pristine beaches and coves nearby that offer calm swimming, such as Flamingo Beach, Playa Potrero, Playa Conchal, Playa Penca and Sugar Beach.
 Sections of Tamarindo Bay are sufficiently tranquil for even young children to swim, so ask the locals where the best surf and swim spots are before hitting the water.